Advanced Search

 CHI Jiancheng, ZHOU Xiaobo, XIAO Fu, et al. Enhancing adaptability and efficiency of task offloading by broad learning in industrial IoT[J].
 IEEE Transactions on Network Science and Engineering, 2025, 12(1): 263–276. doi: 10.1109/TNSE.2024.3493053.

 JIN Zhuoran, CAO Pengfei, WANG Chenhao, et al. RWKU: Benchmarking real-world knowledge unlearning for large language models[C].
-Proceedings of the 38th International Conference on Neural Information Processing Systems, Vancouver, Canada, 2024: 3117.
+The 38th International Conference on Neural Information Processing Systems, Vancouver, Canada, 2024: 3117.

 DING Ao, QIN Yong, WANG Biao, et al. An elastic expandable fault diagnosis method of three-phase motors using continual learning for class-added sample accumulations[J].
 IEEE Transactions on Industrial Electronics, 2024, 71(7): 7896–7905. doi: 10.1109/TIE.2023.3301546.